takluyver/pynsist/doc/cfgfile.rst

 .. describe:: local_wheels (optional)

-   One or more glob paths that matche one or more wheel files located on the local filesystem.
+   One or more glob paths that match one or more wheel files located on the local filesystem.
 All matching wheel files will be included in the installer.
    For instance ``wheels\*.whl`` will include all wheel files from the relative folder ``wheels``.